bruce30262/pigallery2-sort-dir-lastmod-extension/README.md

 This extension is built on top of the [pigallery2-sample-extension template](https://github.com/bpatrik/pigallery2-sample-extension).

 # Motivation
-I prefer the folders in my gallery to be sorted by their last modification date ( similar to `ls -ltr` in Linux ).
-Although pigallery2 provides a "Sort directories by date" option in the settings page and states that:
+I prefer the folders in my gallery to be sorted by their last modification date ( like `ls -ltr` on Linux ).
+Although pigallery2 provides a "Sort directories by date" option in the settings page and even states that:
 > Directory date is the last modification time of that directory not the creation date of the oldest photo.

 However, the actual behavior still uses the oldest media ( if available ) in the folder to determine the sorting order, which is not what I wanted.
 Therefore I developed an extension that sorts directories purely based on their last modification date.

 > [!IMPORTANT]
-> For directory's "last modification date", the extension directly uses the `lastModified` property, which in pigallery2 is computed as `max(directory's ctime, directory's mtime)` ( [ref](https://github.com/bpatrik/pigallery2/blob/86daf00b61407487b58651af9ed3cbf7d090f70b/src/backend/model/fileaccess/DiskManager.ts#L25) ), so the final behavior of this extension is effectively a hybrid between `ls -lcrt` and `ls -ltr` on Linux.
+> For sorting by a directory's "last modification date", the extension uses the directory's **`mtime`**, making it behave just like `ls -ltr` on Linux.

 # Installation
 There are two ways to install the extension.